scottvr/LLMental/README.md

 - of, relating to, or being the basic or essential constituent of something : FUNDAMENTAL
 - A collection of tools to make pair-programming with LLMs more productive and less context/memory/token/dollar expensive.

-## This meta-repo contains the following repors as submodules:
+## This meta-repo contains the following github repos as git submodules:

 - ### PHART:
 The Python Hierarchical ASCII Representation Tool - A Pure Python graph visualization in ASCII.
 Built for networkx, but also supports DOT and graphml inputs.
 Python API w/cli.
 Stable releases at PyPi (installable via `pip install phart`